Hundreds died in 2011 tornado outbreak. How lessons learned now help save lives

 Breaking News Emails

-SMITHS STATION, Ala. — As the sirens sounded on Sunday afternoon, alerting residents just before deadly tornadoes cut through eastern Alabama, 12-year-old Terryn Smith and 13-year-old Hannah Mounce, immediately sprung to action.
+SMITHS STATION, Ala. — As the sirens sounded Sunday afternoon, alerting residents just before deadly tornadoes cut through eastern Alabama, Terryn Smith, 12, and Hannah Mounce, 13, immediately sprung to action.

 “When the sirens went off, that’s when we took cover,” Terryn told NBC News.

-The girls hid with Terryn’s mother and a friend in a Lee County home, getting down on the ground huddled with pillows and blankets in the kitchen, a room in the center of the house with no windows.
+The girls hid with Terryn’s mother and a friend in a Lee County home, huddled with pillows and blankets on the floor of the kitchen, a windowless room in the center of the house.

 Krista Smith, Terryn’s mother, shielded the girls with her body as windows blew out and doors slammed in other parts of the home.